tmns/never-forget-app/README.md

 Never Forget is a spaced repetition learning app designed to be as simple as possible to use!
 It features a card based learning interface, as this is a rather familiar method of learning for folks.
 Before building the app, I also built a [CLI version](https://github.com/tmns/never-forget-cli) and a [backend server](https://github.com/tmns/never-forget-server); so feel free to play around with both of those as well.

 The application has been built with the help of React, Material, Formik, Apollo, MongoDB (via Mongoose), and Node with Express.
 You can give it a spin [here](https://never-forget-app.herokuapp.com).
+Note however, I use a free tier at Heroku so the initial start up time is pretty slow!

 So far, most of the main functionality has been implemented.
 You can: